IrynaPleten/Facebook-clone/README.md

 # Facebook-clone
 This is a site called Spectrum with design that looks like Facebook.
 It also has the simular functions like create/delete post, like/unlike and of course there is a chat.
-Project based on React, use MongoDb and Postman.
+Project is based on React.
+For backend part it is using MongoDb and Postman.

 # How to start
 1. Run terminal for each folder: api, client, socet